Women, Spoon, Culture – Simple Broth

 Living in ethnically diverse New York City, I have had many opportunities to apply lessons from Frau Teacher’s story.
 Among them: Interpreting non-verbal communication can lead to misunderstanding because cultural parameters are always a reason.
 Request a clarification when confronting an oddity.
 Above all, do not take offense over a perceived insult.
 In fact, the person with whom you are communicating may, in all sincerity, be giving you the highest compliment.

 In some ways, accepting an invitation to a private residence is akin to visiting a foreign country.
 That is precisely how I felt while at the home of an acquaintance.
 First, in that culture, it is customary to sit on the floor while eating.
 Second, use only the right hand when consuming the meal.
 Lastly, eating from a communal dish but minus utensils.
 My comfort level and other factors make it difficult to eat with bare hands.
-Exceptions to that rule include pizza, which is normal in New York, or snack foods such as potato chips.
+Exceptions to that rule include pizza.
+New Yorkers eat pizza with their hands or snack foods such as potato chips.
 In my opinion, I determined it is best to ask for a Spoon in that kind of situation.
 Requesting a fork and knife may fluster the host if, in their culture utensils is uncommon.

 Simple Broth – Die Einfache Brühe